YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 * If you specify both -JOURNAL and -NOJOURNAL in the same command line, the latter takes effect.

-* Whenever MUPIP SET creates a new journal file, it uses all values for journal-file-options that the user explicitly specifies in the command line for the new journal file.
+* Whenever MUPIP SET creates a new journal file, it uses all the values for journal-file-options that the user explicitly specifies in the command line for the new journal file.
 If you do not specify a journal-file-option, MUPIP SET takes the characteristics of the existing journal file.

 * MUPIP SET supports qualifiers (like -ACCESS_METHOD, and so on) to change non-journaling characteristics of database file(s).
-If you specify these qualifiers -JOURNAL , MUPIP SET modifies the non-journaling characteristics first and then moves on to modify the journaling characteristics.
+If you specify these qualifiers, -JOURNAL MUPIP SET modifies the non-journaling characteristics first and then moves on to modify the journaling characteristics.
 Command execution stops when it encounters an error.
 If MUPIP SET encounters an error in processing the command line or the non-journaling characteristics, it makes no changes to any characteristics.
 However, if MUPIP SET encounters an error in processing the journaling characteristics, the non-journaling characteristics have already been successfully changed.

 * -NOJOURNAL is equivalent to -JOURNAL=DISABLE.